babademez/Cinemaniac/README.md

 # Cinemaniac
 Cinemaniac is an Android application which provides movie theaters nearby, and the movies on screen on these theaters.

+We have finally finished our app "CINEMANIAC" and managed to run it!
+We used Android 4.4 KitKat software in our application and Android Studio to write our code.
+We also used an emulator which has Android 4.4 Kitkat software and a real android smartphone which has Android 7.0 Nougat software to test the code.

+Our application starts with a login page which allows users to sign up and sign in.
+After the login page, a page which has two buttons is shown to user, however if an admin logs in an additional button shows up.
+The options are movies and movie theaters, and the additional button is admin page.
+The user will choose an option to continue.
+ When the user clicks on the movies button, the movie page will be opened.This page has two subheadings: movies on screen and upcoming movies.
+MySQL Database and HTML parsers are used in creation of this state.
+ Movies on screen lists the movies that are available in movie theaters and upcoming movies lists the movies that will be available in the next week.
+The user can choose a movie to see the details about that movie.
+The details include the poster, name, genre, IMDb rating and the plot of the movie.
+If the user chooses movie theaters from the main menu, the map showing the user's current location will be opened.
+The map contains a button named "Movie theaters".
+When this button is clicked, the nearest movie theaters are shown with purple icons.
+If the user clicks on an icon, he/she will be directed to the detailed page of that movie theater.
+The detailed page lists the movies available in the theater and their sessions and the theater address.
+The map part of our application is designed by the help of Google Maps API.
+Almost everything covered in the requirement report is complete except two things.
+We are not able to show the movie details from the movie theaters page.
+The user can only see the sessions of the chosen movie from there.
+He/she can see movie details from the movies on screen or upcoming movies options.
+In addition, the users are not able to see or write comments about the films.